 You may receive Form 1099-MISC from your customers.
 In box 7 of Form 1099 is the total amount that a customer paid to you during the current year.
-Include that amount on line 1, "Gross receipts or sales."
+Include that amount on line 1b, other than any amounts already included on line 1a.